 ABOUT KENDALL ROSS

-I gravitated toward fiber art throughout my childhood, learning to crochet from my maternal grandmother.
-The close relationships I built with women in my family through knitting and crochet inspired my interest in women’s history.
-I earned a BA in American history from Pepperdine University where I researched women’s hand-knitting movements in World War I. My background as a historian inspires the content and the purpose behind my artistic practice in hand-knitting.
+Kendall gravitated toward fiber art throughout her childhood, learning to crochet from her maternal grandmother.
+The close relationships she built with women in her family through knitting and crochet inspired her interest in women’s history.
+Kendall earned a BA in American history from Pepperdine University where she researched racial divides between Black and white women’s knitting movements in World War I. Her background as a historian inspires the content and the purpose behind her art.

 (photo by Rachel Minick)